jundalisay/superb/content/en/social/economics/principles/part-2/chapter-04.md

 Our soldiers are not the most industrious people.
 Yet when they are liberally paid by the piece, their officers were frequently obliged to stipulate that they should not be allowed to earn above a certain rate every day.
 Before this stipulation, soldiers frequently overworked and hurt their health by mutual emulation and the desire of greater gain.
 {{< /quote >}}

-This productive pantrynomic system will be essential in helping societies rise up from the ashes of the debt and decline from Covid, through the Invisible Hand of Human Dharma.
+This productive Supereconomic system will be essential in helping societies rise up from the ashes of the debt and decline from Covid, through the Invisible Hand of Human Dharma.